zhangys2019/zhangys2019.github.io/_pages/about.md

 NEWS
 ======
-1. Jule 8, 2019, One paper is accpeted by Neural Networks.
+1. Jule 8, 2019, Our paper has been accepted by Neural Networks.
 2. February 2019, I work as a Postdoctoral Fellow at NTU.